maitag/whatformat/README.md

 // detected by header
 if (wtf.byHeader.found) trace('format detected by parsing header:\n', wtf.byHeader);

+// check again what filename-detection found
+// if (wtf.byName.found) trace('format detected by filename - subtype:\n', wtf.byName.subtype);

-// detected by byHeader or byName if (wtf.found) {
+// detected by byHeader OR byName
+// if you not prefer header-check set second parameter of "new WhatFormat()" to false if (wtf.found) {
 	input = cache.getBytes();
 	trace('format of $filename found.');